-FH provides well-drilling and construction subcontractors, and oversight of specific work activities at the Hanford Site.
-For the EM-20 Roadmap Project, FH is responsible for 1) well-drilling design specifications and contract management; 2) site preparation and documentation requirements; 3) sediment and water sample collection during drilling; 4) supporting hydrologic tests conducted during drilling; and 5) well construction, development, and sample pump installation.
-Well construction activities shall meet Washington Administrative Code 173-160 requirements.
+FH provides well drilling and construction subcontractors and oversees work performed at the Hanford Site.
+FH is responsible for the following:

+- 1. Well drilling design specifications and contract management - 2.
+Site preparation and documentation requirements - 3.
+Sediment and water sample collection during drilling - 4.
+Supporting hydrologic tests conducted during drilling - 5.
+Well construction, development, and sample pump installation.

+Well construction will meet the requirements of Washington Administrative Code 173-160.
 Well drilling and construction, sediment and water sampling, testing support, and associated quality requirements will be specified in the SOW to FH.
 FH may subcontract work activities, provided the requirements in the SOW and the FH QA Program are met by subcontractor(s).